Health Resources

 Diagnosis and Treatment Options

-The hole cannot get larger - it either stays the same size or gets smaller and in many instances can go away completely.
-For this reason holes are not operated upon at birth but left for a few months to see how much they affect the baby and whether or not they are going to get smaller.
-Whilst this observation period is going on medical treatment with diuretics (medicine to reduce the fluid) and extra strength feeds may be necessary.
+The hole cannot get larger - it either stays the same size or gets smaller and, in many instances, can go away completely.
+For this reason, holes are not operated upon at birth but left for a few months to see how much they affect the baby and whether or not they are going to get smaller.
+Whilst this observation period is going on, medical treatment with diuretics (medication to reduce fluid) and extra strength feeds may be necessary.

 Surgery is required if the hole is sufficiently large to cause long term damage to the heart and lungs.
-Another indication for surgery is if the hole is located near to the aortic valve (subaortic VSD) because over a prolonged period of time this may cause the valve to leak.
-Open heart surgery is necessary to close a VSD.
+Another indication for surgery is if the hole is located near the aortic valve (subaortic VSD) because, over a prolonged period of time, this may cause the valve to leak.
+Open-heart surgery is necessary to close a VSD.
 This allows the surgeon to close the hole (usually with a Dacron patch - cloth like material) whilst the heart is still.
-Surgery is very successful and once the VSD is closed further operations are usually unnecessary.
+If the surgery is successful, and once the VSD is closed, further operations are usually unnecessary.

-If the hole is small and not causing a problem then it is usually left alone as although the risks of surgery are small they still outweigh any benefits.
+If the hole is small and not causing a problem then it is usually left alone as the risks of surgery, although small, still outweigh any benefits.

 Endocarditis prophylaxis on at risk occasions is necessary for life.